wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/design-app/includes/design-data-structure.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/]

 Rarely would you start an application with no existing data.
-When designing your data structure, your first step is to understand where the data is located that the app will use.
+When designing your data structure, you first need to understand where the data is located that the app will use.

 Existing data will be imported into your application or you'll integrate it into your application with an existing system or data source.